gpetrousov/compilers/README.md

 		return 1;
 }
 ```
-- The `rules` in the input is a table in which:
+- The `rules` in are defined in 2 columns separated by space:
 		- The left column contains regexes to identify expressions.
 		- The right column contains actions to be executed when the expressions are matched.
 		- The colums are dictated by space.